damianperera/homepage/README.md

 ## Data Sources
 ### The Pragmatic Engineer
 [The Pragmatic Engineer](https://www.pragmaticengineer.com/) is a paid [newsletter](https://newsletter.pragmaticengineer.com/) targeted at the software engineering community providing insights into the tech industry.
-This app makes use of the RSS feed of Substack to provide exceperts made public by the author and provides direct links to full articles which are updated daily at 08:00 UTC.
+This app makes use of the RSS feed of Substack to provide exceperts made public by the author and provides direct links to full articles.
+The list of articles is updated daily at 08:00 UTC.

 ### Hacker News
 Offered by [Y Combinator](https://www.ycombinator.com/), [Hacker News](https://news.ycombinator.com/) is a social news website focusing on computer science and entrepreneurship targeted at people who like to tinker with technology.
 This app provides links to the latest articles listed in Hacker News via their [Firebase API](https://github.com/HackerNews/API).